 The park is divided into three sectors, the other two being Baie-Éternité and Baie de Tadoussac.
 The park is located on both sides of the fjord.

 National Geographic defines a fjord as a long, deep, narrow body of water that reaches far inland.
 Fjords are often set in a U-shaped valley with steep walls of rock on either side.
 Fjords are found mainly in Norway, Chile, New Zealand, Canada, Greenland, and the U.S. state of Alaska.
 Sognefjorden, a fjord in Norway, is more than 160 kilometers (nearly 100 miles) long.
 Fjords almost always open out into the sea.
 To those who doubt it, Saguenay river fjord is indeed a fjord that is unusual in the sense it open out into another river – St. Lawrence, which has become almost a sea at this point.

 When we reached the confluence of Sainte-Marguerite and the Saguenay rivers, we found the scene to be captivating to say the least.
 The Saguenay River was flowing through the fjord on which the provincial park (national park in Quebec) is based with heavily forested steep hills on either side.

 On our side of the river, gulls and great blue herons waited to scoop fish from the river waters, while a pair of Ospreys circled above to do the same.

-A young female researcher was on the site, her eyes trained on the expanse of the River where belugas were expected.
+A young lady researcher was on the site, her eyes trained on the expanse of the River where belugas were expected.
 A husband and wife team from Montreal started a conversation in French with her.
 Noticing our presence, the husband turned the conversation to English and asked where we were from.
 Finding out that we were from Mississauga, he shared that he lived in Georgetown for many years and seemed to know our neighbourhood very well.

 The husband and wife were curious about the identity of some birds.